Logarithmic speed-up of relaxation in A-B annihilation with exclusion: Conclusions

-{\bf Conclusions:} We have shown, using the Independent Interval Approximation, and through a mapping to a q-state model, that the effect of exclusion in A-B annihilation in one dimension is to induce kinetic symmetry-breaking in the coarsening process.
-In particular, we studied initial conditions of the type $A^{n}B^{n}A^{n}B^{n}...$, showing, within the Independent Interval Approximation, that the number of surviving particles at large times decays as $t^{-1/2}$ for $n$ odd, and as $t^{-1/2}(\log{(t)})^{-1}$ for $n$ even.
+We have shown, using the Independent Interval Approximation, and through a mapping to a q-state model, that the effect of exclusion in A-B annihilation in one dimension is to induce kinetic symmetry-breaking in the coarsening process.
+In particular, we studied initial conditions of the type $A^{n}B^{n}A^{n}B^{n}...$, showing that, surprisingly, the eventual decay depends on the parity of $n$.
+The number of surviving particles at large times decays as $t^{-1/2}$ for $n$ odd, and as $t^{-1/2}(\log{(t)})^{-1}$ for $n$ even.
 We also performed first-passage Monte Carlo simulations to verify our claims, and studied the behaviour in a system with a mixture of two types of blocks, showing two time regimes.
-These results also explain the results of Lee on the Conserved Lattice Gas in 1D, which maps to the A-B annihilation problem.
-These results are also important in light of recent controversies about the effect of initial conditions on critical relaxation in 1D absorbing phase transitions \cite{mohantymanna,kwonkimmanna}, of which the CLG is the simplest solvable example.\\